nhibernate/nhibernate.github.io/_posts/2026-06-30-nhibernate-5-7-released.md

 https://www.nuget.org/packages/NHibernate/5.7.0

 ##### Highlights #####
 * NHibernate targets now directly include .NET 10.
-This new target come with changes to adapt to the "first-class span types" C# 14 language feature which was breaking some NHibernate features.
+This new target comes with changes to adapt to the "first-class span types" C# 14 language feature which was breaking some NHibernate features.
 * 14 issues were resolved in this release.

 ##### Possible Breaking Changes #####